 Best for: Exploring an urban waterfront market with proximity to trails and mountains

-This North Van neighbourhood is right by the waterfront, where you can enjoy some of the best views of Vancouver’s skyline and the North Shore Mountains.
+This North Van neighbourhood is right by the waterfront and has some of the best views of the city’s skyline and the North Shore Mountains.
 Lower Lonsdale has a rich history in shipbuilding, but today is one of Vancouver’s fastest-growing neighbourhoods.

 Check out the Lonsdale Quay Market for fresh produce and boutique stores.
 The Polygon Gallery showcases Canadian art, with a focus on photography.
 Visit Fishworks for fresh, modern seafood dishes – like Halibut Poutine.
 Buddha-Full is a great go-to spot for brunch and lots of plant-based delights, or visit Lift Breakfast Bakery for handmade pastries and excellent coffee.